BodenmillerGroup/ImcPluginsCP/README.rst

 Changenotes:
 ------------
+2020-11-13: Adds new ExportVarcsv module has been added that
+            parses measurement names into a clean metadata folder.
+2020-10-30:
 The modules have been updated to work with *CellProfiler 4* instead of *CellProfiler 3 or 2*!
 The CP2 and CP3 modules are still available at the branch:
 - https://github.com/BodenmillerGroup/ImcPluginsCP/tree/master-cp2